sanchitshaleen/chat-with-data/README.md

     + There are two diff models saved in config, but, I have used same model for response generation and summarization, if you want to change it, you can update the summarization model in `server.py` (≈ line 63)

 - To change inference device:
-    + I have configured the embedding model to work on CPU, if you want to use GPU for that too, you can change the **num_gpu** parameter in [`./server/llm_system/core/database.py`](./server/llm_system/core/database.py) (≈ line 58).
+    + I have configured the LLM model to work on GPU and embedding model to work on CPU.
+    - If you want to use GPU for embeddings too, you can change the **num_gpu** parameter in [`./server/llm_system/core/database.py`](./server/llm_system/core/database.py) (≈ line 58).
-    + 0 means 100% CPU, -1 means 100% GPU, and any other number specifies particular number of model's layers to be loaded on GPU.
+    + 0 means 100% CPU, -1 means 100% GPU, and any other number specifies particular number of model's layers to be offloaded on GPU.
     + Delete this parameter if you are unsure of these values and your hardware capabilities.
 Ollama dynamically offloads layers to GPU based on available resources.

 > [!Note]